mttmccb/mttmccb2.github.io/_posts/2016-04-09-starting-with-aurelia-i18n.md

 There isn't much to the HTML, I've just added the `t` attributes.

 ### Step 6 - Update the Routers
-The routers were a little tricky initially but I was reminded by [K. Scott Allen](http://odetocode.com/blogs/scott/archive/2016/02/22/binding-aurelia-routing-rules.aspx) about using the settings property to RouteConfig entry.
+The routers were a little tricky initially but I was reminded by [K. Scott Allen](http://odetocode.com/blogs/scott/archive/2016/02/22/binding-aurelia-routing-rules.aspx) about using the `settings` property to `RouteConfig` entry.
 So that seemed like the obvious way to setup the translation too.
-Apart from that all we're doing is injecting i18n.
+Apart from that all we're doing is injecting `i18n`.

+#### app.js (updated)
 ```javascript
 import {I18N} from 'aurelia-i18n';
 import {inject} from 'aurelia-framework';